jhchein/logic-app-anomaly-detection-connector/README.md

 ### Function App

-- Create a Logic App in Azure and add the 'HTTP Request' action.
-- Set the 'Method' field to 'POST' and add the URL of your function app in the 'URI' field.
+- Clone this repository to your local machine.
-- Set up the environment variables for your Cognitive Services Anomaly Detector instance (ANOMALYENDPOINT and OCP_APIM_SUB).
+- Set up your Azure account and create a Cognitive Services Anomaly Detector resource.
+- Create an Azure Function App, using Python (3.9+) and serverless hosting.
+Set region, monitoring, storage, and networking as you wish.
+- When your function is deployed, add ANOMALYENDPOINT and OCP_APIM_SUB (your anomaly detector endpoint and key) under application settings in the function app configuration.
 - Deploy the Python code to the Azure Function App.

 ### Logic App